-As at 31 December 2021, the Group had 1,596 full-time employees (as at 31 December 2020: 1,326 employees).
+As at 31 December 2022, the Group had 1,770 full-time employees (as at 31 December 2021: 1,596 employees).
 The remuneration policy and package of the Group's employees are periodically reviewed in accordance with industry practice and result performance of the Group.
 The Group provides external and internal training programs to its employees.
 The Group participates in various employee social security plans for its employees that are administered by local governments, including housing, pension, medical insurance, occupational injury insurance, maternity insurance and unemployment insurance.
-The total remuneration cost incurred by the Group for the year ended 31 December 2021 was RMB241.7 million (for the year ended 31 December 2020: RMB180.7 million).
+The total remuneration cost incurred by the Group for the year ended 31 December 2022 was RMB294.3 million (as at 31 December 2021: RMB241.7 million).